6.17.2014

 Makes sense.

-He’s the whole reason you’re leaving!
+Why would you do that?
+He’s the entire reason you’re leaving!

 Just like that?